To learn more, visit 2023 Course and subject delivery.

 This subject inquires: why do governments plan for cities and regions?
 What is the role of the private sector and civil society (individuals and community organizations) in planning?
 What kind of issues does planning respond to and what are the concepts, strategies, tools, and ethics involved in that planning response?
 Why do planning decisions make some people so angry?
 In short, why does planning matter in cities?

-This subject moves from the local scale (neighbourhood planning issues) to the metropolitan (planning issues in my city-region) and international (planning issues in a global context) scales, in order to examine central issues and processes affecting planning systems in Australia and around the world.
-The subject is designed to provide an introductory understanding of current social, economic, environmental, and cultural concerns and their relation to planning policies and practices.
+This subject moves from the local scale (neighbourhood planning issues) to the metropolitan (planning issues in my city-region) and international (planning issues in a global context) scales, in order to examine central issues and processes affecting planning systems worldwide, drawing on case studies from Australia, and countries in Asia and Africa.
+The subject is designed to provide an introductory understanding of key concepts and critical drivers of city development across scales and their relation to planning processes and outcomes.

 You will be assessed on the following learning outcomes:

-- Research and analysis skills.
+- Critical thinking and analysis

 - Written and verbal presentation of ideas

 - Application of generic theories to specific examples.